Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2022-07-19 Update for Solstice 2022

+- Added `DestinyEventCardDefinition` for the new seasonal Event Card feature.
+  - The Event Card challenges root node has three child nodes (one for each character class), so clients should respect node visibility to show the appropriate records.
+- Added new properties for `eventCardHashesOwned` and `activeEventCardHash` to `DestinyProfileComponent`.

 ## 2022-05-24 Update for the Season of the Haunted

 - Added new `DestinyActivityModeType` enum values for Zone Control, Rift, and Iron Banner: Rift.